-The Dyson V7 Trigger is great for folks looking for folks looking for a high handheld vacuum that will do great in upholstery and stairs.
+The Dyson V7 Trigger is great for folks looking for a high handheld vacuum that will do great in upholstery and stairs.

 It’s a bit pricey, but this handheld will clean upholstery thoroughly.

 If you’re not familiar with the Dyson product line, the V7 is a combination of the V6 and V8.
 It uses the same tools as the V6 with the dirt bin of the V8.
 Learn more about the difference between the Dyson V6 vs. V7 if you want to learn more about its similarities and differences.

 One of the biggest complaints with the V6 would be how messy it is to empty.

 The V7 solves this by integrating the V8 bin but minus the expense.

 It isn’t as powerful as the Dyson V8, but it won’t be as expensive.

 Another advantage that this has over the V6 Trigger would be run time.
 This variant will run for up to 30 minutes versus the 20 minute run time from the V6.

 There are two variants – one without the HEPA filter and another with it.
 The latter will be more expensive but not by much.